 If a special education student is recommended for a long-term suspension, the student and the student's parent(s)/guardian(s) shall receive the same written notice as non-disabled students.
-This written notice shall also advise the student and the student's parent(s)/guardian(s) of their rights under the Individuals with

-Disabilities Education Act (IDEA), including notice that a long-term suspension is a change of placement which they may disagree with and, if applicable, invoke the "stay-put" provisions of the IDEA.
+This written notice shall also advise the student and the student's parent(s)/guardian(s) of their rights under the Individuals with Disabilities Education Act (IDEA), including notice that a long-term suspension is a change of placement which they may disagree with and, if applicable, invoke the "stay-put" provisions of the IDEA.
 The student's I.E.P.
-Team and other qualified personnel shall meet prior to the imposition of a long-term suspension to determine whether the conduct causing the disciplinary action was a manifestation of the student's educational disability.
-If the I.E.P.
-Team determines that the student's conduct was not a manifestation of the student's educational disability, the disciplinary action shall proceed.
+Team and other qualified personnel shall meet prior to the imposition of a long-term suspension to determine whether the conduct causing the disciplinary action was a manifestation of the student's educational disability, the disciplinary action shall proceed.
 The student's I.E.P. services shall be delivered during the period of suspension.
 If the I.E.P.
 Team determines that the student's conduct was a manifestation of the student's educational disability, the long-term suspension shall not be imposed.